just1ce415/rsim/README.md

 # rsim
-It is supposed to be simulator of rotations in Genshin Impact but now it's not.
+It is supposed to be a simulator of rotations in Genshin Impact but yet it's not.